Canada Data Center Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 • June 2022: Cologix announced its continued strategic partnership with Console Connect by PCCW Global by deploying the Console Connect Software-Defined Interconnection platform at Cologix's TOR1 data center in Toronto.
 This marked Console Connect's second PoP within Cologix's Canadian market and interconnection ecosystem.
 The first was available in December 2021 at Cologix's MTL7 data center in Montréal.

 • May 2022: NetIX, the Bulgarian global platform, partnered with data center company eStruxture to provide global connectivity solutions in Canada.
-According to eStruxture, the collaboration would enable customers to access all of NetIX’s global locations, Internet Exchange Points (IXPs), and NetIX’s Global Internet Exchange (GIX) peering solutions directly from any one of eStruxture’s data centers through the Tunnelling over Internet (ToI) service.
+According to eStruxture, the collaboration may enable customers to access all of NetIX's global locations, Internet Exchange Points (IXPs), and NetIX's Global Internet Exchange (GIX) peering solutions directly from any one of eStruxture's data centers through the Tunnelling over Internet (ToI) service.

 • March 2022: Vantage Data Centers announced the investment of an additional CAD 900 million to scale its Canadian operations rapidly.
 These included the development of a third campus in Montreal and the expansion of two existing campuses in Montreal and Quebec City.
-These developments would bring the total number of Vantage campuses in the Province of Quebec to 4.
+These developments would bring the total number of Vantage campuses in the Province of Quebec to four.

-Free with this Report
+Free With This Report

 We provide a complimentary and exhaustive set of data points on the country and regional level metrics that present the fundamental structure of the industry.
 Presented in the form of 50+ free charts, the sections cover difficult to find data on various countries on smartphone users, data traffic per smartphone, mobile and broadband data speed, fiber connectivity network, and submarine cables.